post operative inflammation in horses with causes, symptoms, recovery and supplementation

 1. Proper Supplementation

-Providing your horse with a high-quality supplement is essential for promoting the healing of the surgical site and combating inflammation, which are critical to a swift recovery.
-OptiWize is formulated with 10 all-natural ingredients that actively support the healing process while offering potent anti-inflammatory properties to address residual inflammation.
+OptiWize 10-N-1 is formulated with 10 all-natural ingredients that actively support the healing process while offering potent anti-inflammatory properties to address residual inflammation.
 This supplement not only aids in reducing swelling and discomfort but also plays a vital role in promoting the health of synovial fluid and cartilage, which may have been compromised during surgery.
-By incorporating OptiWize into your horse’s post-operative care, you can help ensure optimal joint health and faster recovery, allowing your horse to return to its normal activities sooner.
-Additionally, OptiWize can help decrease the risk of osteoarthritis developing from the trauma the joint may have endured, further protecting your horse's long-term joint health
+By incorporating OptiWize 10-N-1 into your horse’s post-operative care, you can help ensure optimal joint health and faster recovery, allowing your horse to return to its normal activities sooner.
+Additionally, OptiWize 10-N-1 can help decrease the risk of osteoarthritis developing from the trauma the joint may have endured, further protecting your horse's long-term joint health

 2. Rest and Controlled Exercise